AOS573-2017/aos573-2017.github.io/_lectures/2-fortran-intro.md

 Note a few things in this subroutine.
 First, we are directly modifying the input variable.
 So when we supply a variable and call the subroutine, that original variable is being modified based on whatever we do in the subroutine.
 Second, note that the variable definition in the subroutine is in the context of the subroutine--not the original variable.
 If we were to supply a single value from an array, the subroutine definition should only be for a single value.
 Also notice that we replaced our old conversion in the code with a call to the subroutine that includes our speed variable.

 You could alternatively define the subroutine with a separate variable for each of the input and the output.
 The subroutine would then need to be called with two variables in the parentheses: one to give the input and one to hold the output.
-In that case, we could either 1) have a separate variable with the speed conversion output or 2) supply only one speed variable for both variables, such as follows:
+In that case, we could either 1) have a separate variable with the speed conversion output or 2) supply only one speed variable for both variables as follows:

 ~~~ f90
 PROGRAM calculator